 It was 1982.
 I had just finished serving three years in state prison.
 Drugs and alcohol took me to some very dark places.
 Caused my behavior to change overnight.
 No longer was I the good student, volunteering for projects like local history and the yearbook.
 Participating in Speech and Debate.
 Now I was a thug.
 A hellion.
 A criminal, with no respect for my parents, for authority, for my neighbor, or for my God.
 I was now the god of my own universe.
 My rules, my way.
-I continued to behave badly for three-and-a-half decades.
+I continued to behave badly for nearly four decades.
 Using people.
 Drinking.
 Using drugs.
 Lying, cheating, stealing.

 It took another encounter with the police in 2008 to get my attention.
 I was arrested on a warrant for failure to maintain a payment schedule on fines from my original criminal case.
 I wanted to end my life that night in county jail.
 I spoke up, and the guards put me on suicide watch.
 I had a few more missteps after getting out of the county jail: three relapses involving an addiction to opioid painkillers, and a 21-day stay at a rehab following a family intervention.
 I had unfortunately been stealing pain medication from family members and abusing my benzodiazepines.
 My mother continued to show me unconditional love.
 I was determined to break free from the bondage of addiction.